Retinal Artery Occlusion

-You have been diagnosed with a retinal artery obstruction.
-The loss of vision which you have experienced is the result of a blockage in blood flow to the retina which is located in the back of the eye.
-That part of the retina which has lost its blood supply abruptly stops functioning and results in visual impairment.
+The blood vessels that feed the retina run like the branches of a tree.
+An abrupt blockage of blood flow (ischemia) halts proper retinal functioning, which results in visual impairment.
 Depending on the extent and location of the retina affected, the loss of vision may be relatively mild or very severe.
-This problem, in effect, is like a stroke of the eye.
+This problem is analogous to a "stroke" of the eye.

-There is no treatment which has been shown to be helpful restoring blood flow and improving vision.
-Sometimes there will be limited, spontaneous improvement in vision, but if this is going to occur, it will be apparent within the few days after the blockage develops.
+Unfortunately there is no treatment that has been clinically proven to restore blood flow and improve vision.
+Sometimes there will be limited, spontaneous improvement in vision, but if this occurs it will be apparent within the first few days.

-In general, patients with either a “center” (i.e. main artery) or “branch” retinal artery obstruction require an evaluation to look for a source for the blockage.
-Often the blockage is the result of atherosclerosis (hardening of the arteries) with a fragment of cholesterol or clot breaking off from a larger artery elsewhere in the body such as in the neck or heart and floating downstream until it obstructs a smaller artery in the eye.
+In general, patients with either a “central” (i.e. main artery) or “branch” retinal artery obstruction require medical evaluation by an internist or cardiologist to identify a source for the blockage.
+Often it is the result of atherosclerosis (hardening of the arteries), in which a fragment of cholesterol or clot breaking off from a larger artery elsewhere in the body, such as in the neck or heart, travels through the circulation until it obstructs a retinal artery in the eye.

-An evaluation by your general medical doctor or cardiologist is recommended to try to identify the source.
-Blood tests or other diagnostic tests such as an ultrasound of the heart and neck may be appropriate.
+Blood tests or other diagnostic tests such as an ultrasound of the heart and neck may be warranted.
 Sometimes a blood thinning medication such as aspirin, Plavix, or Coumadin is prescribed to reduce the risk of new clots and blockages.
-This does not help to improve the sight in the affected eye but could have a long-term benefit for your general health.
+Although this would not help improve sight in the affected eye it could have long-term benefit for your general health.

-There is no reason to limit one’s activities, to avoid reading, to avoid watching TV, etc. However, when one has blurred vision in one eye for any reason, one’s depth perception is hampered.
+There is no reason to limit most daily activities such as reading, watching TV, etc. However, when one has blurred vision in one eye for any reason, one’s depth perception is hampered.
 To the degree that this is true, one should be careful doing anything which requires the ability to judge distances such as working around machinery, climbing on ladders and scaffolds, pounding nails, pouring hot liquids, and driving.
 It is relatively uncommon for a similar process to affect the other eye, and blurry vision in one eye does not in any way harm the “good” eye.